pmcteixeira/book-notes/books/http-the-definitive-guide/http-the-definitive-guide.markdown

 ### Using Digests to Keep Passwords Secret

 The motto of digest authentication is "never send the password across the network."
 Instead of sending the password, the client sends a "fingerprint" or "digest" of the password, which is an irreversible scrambling of the password.
-The client and the server both know the secret password, so the server can verify that the digest pro- vided a correct match for the password.
+The client and the server both know the secret password, so the server can verify that the digest provided a correct match for the password.
 Given only the digest, a bad guy has no easy way to find what password it came from, other than going through every password in the universe, trying each one!

 ### One-Way Digests